-Dr. Samantha-Kaye Johnston is a Research Scientist and Academic at Cinglevue and Curtin University, respectively.
+Dr. Samantha-Kaye Johnston is a Research Officer and a Teaching Associate at The University of Oxford and Monash University, respectively.
 Formally educated in psychology and education, Samantha has spoken in middle, low- and high-income countries on her reading development research.
 For her work in academia, she was nominated for the 2019 Prime Minister’s Youth Award.

 Scaling the identification and remediation of reading difficulties: A dynamic automatic speech recognition approach

 In an era where education dictates opportunity, reading development research must urgently support all learners to realise reading excellence.
 The proposed research aims to dynamically identify reading difficulties, including appropriate interventions, supported by automatic speech recognition.
 This aligns with the United Nation’s 4th Sustainable Development Global Goal, which is to ensure inclusive and equitable quality education for all by 2030.

 The 2019 Programme for International Student Assessment results show that reading improvement continues to be an area requiring urgent attention.
 This is important since poor reading skills, including delayed reading, have negative consequences for subsequent schooling and life outcomes.
 A fundamental aspect of remediating children who are at risk of reading difficulties is early identification and subsequent interventions.
 A prerequisite of early and effective identification relies on the accessibility to assessments that are reliable with high levels of (predictive) validity (how well an assessment predicts the presence of a reading difficulty), sensitivity (how well an assessment accurately identifies children with a reading difficulty) and specificity (how well an assessment accurately identifies children without a reading difficulty).